-The West End Service Station will be back in business with a grand opening on Friday, June 9.
+The West End Service Station will be back in business at 10 a.m. on Friday, June 9.
 This former service station turned dental office is being retooled as an interpretive center about Route 66, which originally traversed Edwardsville and wound its way past the station at West and St. Louis streets.
-Once it opens in June, the site will be open for visitors Fridays through Sundays.
+Once it opens in June, the site will be open for visitors from 10 a.m. to 4 p.m.
+Fridays through Sundays.
 The City of Edwardsville purchased the station in 2022 and has been rehabbing it in conjunction with Great Rivers and Routes Tourism Bureau, which secured a $460,000 state grant for the project.
-More details on the grand opening will be available soon.
 Check back frequently to www.cityofedwardsville.com/route66 or Great Rivers and Routes’ website for updates.

 Also on Friday, Edwardsville Parks and Recreation has scheduled a free Movies in the Park showing of the Route 66-infused animated flick “Cars.”
-The movie begins at dusk on Friday, June 9, at Leclaire Park.
+Enjoy free popcorn, and City Scoops Creamery will have ice cream available for purchase.
+The movie begins at 8 p.m. on Friday, June 9, at Leclaire Park.
 Just bring a chair or blanket to enjoy this family-friendly night under the stars.